hectorruizlaph/react-boilerplate/README.md

 # react-boilerplate
-This is a create react app with scss global values ready to be edited
+This is a create react app with scss global values and yarn ready to be edited

 # Getting Started with Create React App